Law Firm Answering Service

 Prospective clients call when the issue feels urgent

 A caller may be facing an arrest, injury, divorce, eviction, business dispute, immigration deadline, estate question, or contract problem.
-If the firm does not answer, the caller often keeps searching.
+If the firm does not answer with a credible next step, the caller often keeps searching.

 Attorneys and staff cannot drop everything